BENCHMARKS

 Methodology

 Running a fair benchmark is harder than running any benchmark.
-Here's what we did to make the numbers comparable with the other systems' published results.
+Here is what we did to keep the numbers comparable with the other systems' published results, and where the comparison is not yet apples-to-apples.

 BENCHMARK CONFIGURATION